-You’d need to check for the latest prices but assume close to AED 500 per person (around £100).
-This might sound a bit steep (it’s definitely not cheap!), but when you consider the cost of access to these beach clubs and hotels then it sort of becomes justified (in an ‘only in Dubai’ way).
-For instance if you turned up to use the Kempinski hotel facilities on the Palm it would set you back AED 500 for the day per person!!
-(Note though that it’s always worth looking on sites such as Groupon if you don’t have Privilee but fancy a pool day to get a substantially cheaper rate than advertised by the hotel).
+You’d need to check the latest prices but assume close to AED 500 per person (around £100).
+This might sound a bit steep (it’s definitely not cheap!), but when you consider the cost of access to these beach clubs and hotels then you can definitely justify it (in an ‘only in Dubai’ way of course).
+For instance if you turned up to use the Kempinski hotel facilities on the Palm it would set you back AED 500 for the day per person!
+(Note though that it’s always worth looking on sites such as Groupon or the Entertainer if you don’t have Privilee but fancy a pool day to get a cheaper rate than advertised by the hotel).

 Providing you use Privilee at least twice per month then you should definitely make your money back (and that’s without considering the wider discounts it has on offer).

 Although membership is per person (as mentioned you can also purchase family membership if you have kids), there are also discounts available for guests.
 You can acquire a weekly guest pass for an additional charge for visitors (around AED 250).
-However these passes can only be used on weekdays so aren’t valid on weekends.
-These also need to be arranged in advance through Privilee.
-There’s also discounts offered for guests on the price of entry (usually around 20% off), that can be applied on the day for most of the venues (check in advance though).
+However these passes can only be used on weekdays and aren’t valid on weekends.
+The passes also need to be arranged in advance through Privilee but it’s a pretty easy and quick process.
+Alternatively there’s discounts offered for guests on the price of entry (usually around 20% off), that can be applied on the day for most of the venues (check in advance though).

 Where can I use Privilee?

-Here’s a list of hotels where you can use your Privilee membership in Dubai:
+Here’s a list of hotels where you can use your Privilee membership in Dubai to access beach clubs: